cn-uofbasel/ccn-lite/tutorial/tutorial.md

 1. `git clone https://github.com/cn-uofbasel/ccn-lite`
 2. Set the CCN-Lite env: `export CCNL_HOME=".../ccn-lite"` (don't forget to add it to your  bash profile if you want it to persist)
+3. Add the binary directory of ccn-lite to your path `export PATH=$PATH:".../ccn-lite/bin`
 3. Dependencies:
 	* Ubuntu: `sudo apt-get install libssl-dev`
 	* OSX: `brew install openssl` (assuming the [homebrew](http://brew.sh) packet manager is installed)